adedayoniyi/Pay-Mobile-P2P-Money-Transfer-App/README.md

 ## Upcoming Features
 1. App Notifications
 2. Admin Pannel with different levels of priviledges
+3. Transaction details screen
+4. Download montly statements
-3. Email verification and many more
+5. Email verification and many more

 ##### If yo liked this project, don't forget to leave a star.
 ##### Note: As of now, no tests are available
 ##### Tutorials on how to build a quality software like this will be out soon
-##### Please don't forget to give this project a star